-- Engagement with The Richards Group, a highly successful national marketing agency, to develop a comprehensive branding campaign to positively feature the SEC, its student-athletes, alumni, leaders and fans.
-The theme of the campaign - "It Just Means More" communicates the history, legacy and overall positive impact the SEC has on its region, the nation and the world. - Introduction of the SEC Graduate Patch, a logo placed on the uniforms of every sport displayed by SEC student-athletes who have earned their undergraduate degree and are continuing their participation in intercollegiate athletics. - Collaboration with the SEC Network to create unique exposure opportunities for Conference universities, teams and student-athletes, including behind-the-scenes programming, expanding live championship coverage for Olympic Sports, covering all spring football games and adding unique coverage of halftime band performances in football. - An agreement with SiriusXM to create the first college branded satellite radio channel, SiriusXM SEC Radio, an exclusive 24/7 audio channel dedicated to SEC sports.
-The new channel delivers fans and alumni across the country in-depth and comprehensive access to SEC-focused sports talk and news, plus an extensive schedule of SEC games, (November 2017) - Move of SEC Football Media Days to a new market, taking the signature event to the College Football Hall of Fame in Atlanta while adding a fan event in Centennial Olympic Park to expand the kickoff week to five days of activities.
-It marked the first time SEC Media Days was held outside the Birmingham, Alabama, area since 1985.
+- Engagement with The Richards Group, a renowned national marketing agency, to develop a comprehensive branding campaign.
+The theme - "It Just Means More" - communicates the history, legacy and overall positive impact the SEC has on its region, the nation and the world.
+(January 2016) - Introduction of the SEC Graduate Patch, a logo placed on the uniforms of every sport displayed by SEC studentathletes who have earned their undergraduate degree and are continuing their participation in intercollegiate athletics.
+(October 2016) - Ongoing collaboration with the SEC Network to create unique exposure opportunities for Conference universities, teams and student-athletes, including behind-the-scenes programming, expanding live championship coverage for Olympic Sports and other unique programming. - An agreement with SiriusXM to create the first college branded satellite radio channel, SiriusXM SEC Radio, an exclusive 24/7 audio channel dedicated to SEC sports.
+(November 2017) - Move of SEC Football Media Days to a new market, taking the signature event to the College Football Hall of Fame in Atlanta while adding a fan event in Centennial Olympic Park to expand the kickoff week to five days of activities.
+(July 2018)